xd515/PUI2016_xd515/HW9_xd515/README.md

 I got help from ChengHou finishing this assignment.

-This assignment includes different kind of datasets with a significant feature of time periods.
+This assignment includes different kinds of datasets with a significant feature of time periods.
 We can make use of that and

 find events, trends and periods of datasets.